gwu-libraries/launchpad/README.md

 	Change database login and password and any other parameters you wish to change.

+        Define one or more Z39.50 servers if needed under Z3950_SERVERS.

         NOTE: If you are deploying to production, set DEBUG = False.

 2. Edit wsgi file